matn7/Google-Platform-Notes/systemdesign/BBG.md

 ***

 ## 14 - Design A Search Autocomplete System.

 **1. Autocomplete Definition.**
-Front end feature that predicts and suggests queries as the user types.
-Also known as typeahead or search-as-you-type.
+* Front end feature that predicts and suggests queries as the user types.
+* Also known as typeahead or search-as-you-type.

 **2. Core Requirements.**
-Fast response time (<=100ms), relevance, sorted results (by popularity), scalability, high availability.
+* Fast response time (<=100ms), relevance, sorted results (by popularity), scalability, high availability.

 **3. Data Gathering Service.**
-Collects and aggregates user input queries.
-Can be real-time (for up-to-the-second results) or batched (e.g., weekly).
+* Collects and aggregates user input queries.
+* Can be real-time (for up-to-the-second results) or batched (e.g., weekly).

 **4. Query Service.**
-Receives a search query prefix and returns the top k most frequently searched terms.
+* Receives a search query prefix and returns the top k most frequently searched terms.

 **5. Trie Data Structure.**
-A tree-like data structure optimized for storing and retrieving strings based on prefixes.
+* A tree-like data structure optimized for storing and retrieving strings based on prefixes.
-Each node represents a character or prefix.
+* Each node represents a character or prefix.

 **6. Trie Optimizations.**
-Limit the maximum length of a prefix to reduce search space.
-Cache the top k search queries at each node for faster retrieval.
+* Limit the maximum length of a prefix to reduce search space.
+* Cache the top k search queries at each node for faster retrieval.

 **7. Data Aggregation.**
-Raw search query logs are aggregated to count query frequencies over a period (e.g., weekly).
+* Raw search query logs are aggregated to count query frequencies over a period (e.g., weekly).

 **8. Workers.**
-Asynchronous processes that build the trie data structure from aggregated data and store it in a database.
+* Asynchronous processes that build the trie data structure from aggregated data and store it in a database.

 **9. Trie Cache.**
-In-memory distributed cache that stores the trie for fast read access by the query service.
+* In-memory distributed cache that stores the trie for fast read access by the query service.

 **10. Trie DB.**
-Persistent storage for the trie data.
+* Persistent storage for the trie data.
 Can be a document store (e.g., MongoDB) or a key-value store.

 **11. Query Service Architecture.**
-Load balancer distributes requests to API servers, which fetch data from the Trie Cache.
+* Load balancer distributes requests to API servers, which fetch data from the Trie Cache.
-Cache misses are handled by querying the Trie DB.
+* Cache misses are handled by querying the Trie DB.

 **12. Front-End Optimizations.**
-Use AJAX requests to avoid full page reloads.
-Implement browser caching to store autocomplete suggestions locally.
+* Use AJAX requests to avoid full page reloads.
+* Implement browser caching to store autocomplete suggestions locally.

 **13. Trie Operations.**
-Create: Built from aggregated data.
+* Create: Built from aggregated data.
-Update: Performed weekly (full trie rebuild) or by updating individual nodes (less efficient).
+* Update: Performed weekly (full trie rebuild) or by updating individual nodes (less efficient).
-Delete: Filter layer to remove unwanted suggestions.
+* Delete: Filter layer to remove unwanted suggestions.

 **14. Scaling Storage (Sharding).**
-Partitioning the trie data across multiple servers.
+* Partitioning the trie data across multiple servers.
-Naive approach: shard by the first character.
+* Naive approach: shard by the first character.
-Better approach: analyze historical data for even distribution.
+* Better approach: analyze historical data for even distribution.

 **15. Multi-Language Support.**
-Use Unicode to store characters from different languages.
-Consider building separate tries for different countries/regions.
+* Use Unicode to store characters from different languages.
+* Consider building separate tries for different countries/regions.

+**16. What is the core goal of a search autocomplete system?**
+* To provide fast, relevant, and sorted suggestions as a user types a search query.

+**17. List the key functional requirements.**
+* Fast response time, relevant suggestions, sorted results (by popularity), scalability, high availability.

+**18. What is the purpose of the data gathering service?**
+* To collect and aggregate user search queries for building the autocomplete index.

+**19. What is the role of the query service?**
+* To receive a search query prefix and return the top k most frequent suggestions.

+**20. What data structure is commonly used for autocomplete and why?**
+* Trie (prefix tree).
+Efficient for prefix-based search and storage of strings.

+**21. What does the root node in a trie represent?**
+* An empty string.

+**22. What does each node in a trie store?**
+* A character and, in the optimized version, frequency information and top k suggestions.

+**23. What is the time complexity to find top k queries in a trie (optimized)?**
+* O(1) - constant time, after optimizations like caching top queries at each node.

+**24. What are the two main optimizations for a trie in an autocomplete system?**
+* Limit the max length of a prefix.
+* Cache top search queries at each node.

+**25. Why limit the maximum length of a search prefix?**
+* Because users rarely type very long queries, and it improves search time complexity.

+**26. Why cache the top k search queries at each node in the trie?**
+* To avoid traversing the entire trie for each query, significantly improving response time.

+**27. What is the purpose of analytics logs in the data gathering service?**
+* To store raw, unindexed data about search queries with timestamps.

+**28. What do aggregators do in the data gathering service?**
+* They process and aggregate the raw data from analytics logs into a more usable format (e.g., weekly query frequencies).

+**29. What is the role of workers in the data gathering service?**
+* To build the trie data structure from the aggregated data and store it in the Trie DB.

+**30. What are the two options for storing the trie data persistently?**
+* Document store (e.g., MongoDB) for serialized trie snapshots.
+* Key-value store, mapping trie nodes to key-value pairs.

+**31. What is the purpose of the Trie Cache?**
+* To store the trie in memory for fast read access by the query service.

+**32. How does using AJAX improve the user experience?**
+* By allowing the browser to send/receive requests/responses without refreshing the whole page.

+**33. Why use browser caching for autocomplete suggestions?**
+* Because suggestions often don't change rapidly, caching reduces server load and improves response time.

+**34. Why is sharding necessary, and how can it be implemented?**
+* Sharding distributes the trie across multiple servers to handle large datasets.
+* Sharding can be based on the first character of the query, but a shard map manager is better for even distribution.

+**35. How can the system be extended to support multiple languages?**
+* By storing Unicode characters in the trie nodes and potentially building different tries for different countries, possibly stored in CDNs.

+**36. Why is data sampling important in a large-scale autocomplete system?**
+* Logging every search query requires significant processing power and storage.
+* Data sampling reduces the load by only logging a fraction of the requests.

+**37. What is the recommended approach for updating the trie and why?**
+* Rebuild the trie weekly using aggregated data.
+* This is more efficient than updating individual nodes frequently.

+**38. Why is updating individual trie nodes directly generally avoided?**
+* It's a slow operation.
+* When a node is updated, all its ancestors up to the root must also be updated to maintain the correct top queries.

+**39. How are hateful or inappropriate autocomplete suggestions handled?**
+* A filter layer is added in front of the Trie Cache to filter out unwanted suggestions based on defined rules.
+* The suggestions are then removed asynchronously from the database.

+**40. What is the purpose of the Shard Map Manager?**
+* The Shard Map Manager maintains a lookup database to identify which shard a query should be stored on, enabling more even data distribution across shards.

+***

 ## 15 - Design YouTube.